top of page

 _MG_4690_2.JPG

 @ By the time I got done creating my last interactive movie, “Of Light and Darkness -The Prophecy” I was tired of the grind.
 I had been creating interactive entertainment and games for 15 years.
 I had lived out all my fantasies of what it would be like to run a division for a major studio like Disney or Time Warner.
 Something else was also in the air.
-I don’t know if it was me turning 50 or what, but I could not turn away from what was going on the world.
+I don’t know if it was me turning 50 or what, but I could not continue to turn away from what was going on the world.
 As I looked out from my little, privileged Hollywood bubble, the world seemed to be challenged.
+I reasoned it needed a new... story.

 whidbey institute.jpg

 It was sort of like the Esalan Institute, but more focused on the environment and cultural challenges.
-I sat for the better part of two years and listened to bestselling authors talk about their view of the future.
+I sat for the better part of a year and listened to bestselling authors talk about their views of the future.
 I also collaborated with some very talented photographers on my first Internet project.
 They were doing remote viewing of “live” eco-expeditions that were taking place in environmentally threatened areas around the globe.
-They were uploading the moving images through an early satellite network.
-School kids loved having this “live” view of places and animals they had never seen.
+They were uploading the moving images they were capturing through an early satellite network.
+School kids loved having this “live” view of places and creatures they had never seen.
 This laid the groundwork for building similar web properties later that would include Google Ocean.
 It was just the education I needed at that moment and set the tone for the next 20 years of work trying to give something back to the world that had been so generous to me.

 @ What we didn’t count on when we moved to Whidbey as Net pioneers was the first Internet bubble crashing.
 We had our own money invested in our web properties so it hurt us.
 A few of the big companies I was also consulting for went out of business leaving me without income.
 A transition had started again.